bitcoin-tools/nodebuilder/docs/usetor.md

 6. Reboot your system and re-run Bitcoin Core.

 7. Check again that the Tor service is up.
-Run the following commmand in Terminal:
+Run the following command in Terminal:

    ```sh
    systemctl status Tor